 “I agree with Trump when he says people will be strong only when the country is strong,” Kamal said.
 He used to be a government employee in Nepal before leaving for the US in search of better opportunities.
 “Things for us aren’t as scary here as they make it sound after Trump’s victory,” he said.

 But for most of the Nepalis in the US, the Trump administration induces a never-ending anxiety that began the night he was elected.

 Trump’s shocking victory has emboldened those hostile to minorities.
-For Piya, who has been living in the US for seven years, the greatest shock post election was the Muslim ban.
+For Shrestha, who has been living in the US for seven years, the greatest shock post election was the Muslim ban.
 “I started feeling increasingly anxious in public, especially at airports,” she says, “Trump’s speeches would be coincidentally aired live there, and there would be an air of awkwardness, shame, and indifference all around,” she says.

 And the anxiety isn’t unfounded.
 According to Southern Poverty Law Centre (SPLC), the number of reported incidents for hate violence including harassment and physical assault has spiked since 2015.
 SPLC’s annual census of hate groups further goes on to state “The number of hate groups in the United States rose for a second year in a row in 2016 as the radical right was energized by the candidacy of Donald Trump.”